 Love a shopping trip to IKEA?
 Who doesn’t?
 The next time you’re planning on shopping for some affordable furniture, make sure you’re doing it in the smartest way possible.
 These shopping secrets will not only save you time, but they’ll also save you some of your hard earned cash, too.
 We all know that IKEA can be a challenging store to navigate, but not anymore!

 Here are IKEA shopping secrets to know the next time you shop.

 Make your shopping list online

 Of course it’s a great time to walk around the IKEA marketplace, scoping out your next find, but when you want to get in and out of the store as quick as possible we got a tip for you.
 Make your shopping list online on the website, print it off, and bring it with you.

 Join the IKEA Family program for exclusive discounts

 Joining the IKEA Family is probably one of the best decision you’ll ever make.
 Not only is joining the program completely free, but you’ll be rewarded with exclusive discounts on various items.
-Plus, you can snag free hot drink every time you visit your local IKEA.

 Shop the As-Is section for even better discounts